-Voluntary Holdback: Capacity that is offered to the Operations Program by a Participant with excess supply that is not obligated to the WRAP through a positive Sharing Calculation result-in addition to a positive Sharing Calculation result, some or all of which can used as part of the offering Participant's Holdback Requirement.
+Voluntary Holdback: Capacity that is offered to the Operations Program in addition to a positive Sharing Calculation result, some or all of which can used as part of the offering Participant's Holdback Requirement.
 For a Participant in a Subregion without a Central Hub, Voluntary Holdback for an hour must additionally include a total quantity for all identified points from Section 19.4 at which it can deliver that is no less than the amount of the Voluntary Holdback capacity for such hour.